Service connector overview

 Service connectors offer the following types of integration capabilities:

 - Catalog import: Provides catalog items that can be imported into BMC Digital Workplace Catalog.
-For more details about how this capability can be used, see Importing service catalog items and Importing service categories.
+For more details, see Importing service catalog items and Importing service categories.

 - Process workflow: Provides actions and activities for use in designing fulfillment workflows in the workflow designer.
-For more details about this capability, see Connector elements.
+For more details, see Connector elements.